serjk/go-pacemaker/README.md

 ## Usage

-To include the library, import `github.com/krig/go-pacemaker`.
+To include the library, import `github.com/serjk/go-pacemaker`.

-See `pacemaker_test.go` for usage examples.
+See `./impl/pacemaker_test.go` for usage examples.